JimmyWuMadchester/JimmyWuMadchester.github.io/_posts/2017-11-16-SurreyTour.md

 ### Going back to London

 It might take longer than you expect.
-Southern trains are really sluggish during weekends.
+Southern trains are in general sluggish during weekends, and there will be planned engineering work during that weekends.
 In the worst case, you should be able to get to Gatwick Airport and going back to London from there.